Grahp/Website/pages/Clojure.md

 Clojure forces you to write datafiable process.

-Even clojure code is data!
-You can write programs that write programs in your programs.
-If that sounds confusing that's because it is.
-Don't do that.
-Let somebody else do it.
+Even Clojure code is data!
+You edit code in the same way you edit data.
+Since code is data, you can assign arbitrary meaning to that data.
+Creating new language syntax!

 Check out my [[Projects]].